The Vierbein Formalism and Energy-Momentum Tensor of Spinors: relations between Tetrad and Metric

-{\bf Corollary 3.} {\em The decomposition (\ref{2.5}) is nothing but a Schmidt orthogonalization for coordinates $dx^\mu$ of the tangent space-time in the order $dx\to dy \to dz \to dt$, namely} Corollary 3 is the direct result of (\ref{2.6}), but which manifestly shows the geometrical meanings of the vierbein parameters $L_\mu^{~a}$.
-Obviously, (\ref{shcmidt}) is much convenient for practical calculation of vierbein.
+{\bf Remark.} {\em The decomposition (\ref{2.5}) is nothing but a Gram-Schmidt orthogonalization for vectors $dx^\mu=(dx,dy,dz,dt)$ in tangent space-time in the order $dt\to dz \to dy \to dx$, namely in vector form $\dl X = dx L$ or} (\ref{shcmidt}) is a direct result of (\ref{2.6}), but (\ref{shcmidt}) manifestly shows the geometrical meanings of the tetrad components $L_\mu^{~a}$.
+Obviously, (\ref{shcmidt}) is much convenient for practical calculation of tetrad parameters.

-Define the spinor coefficient tensor which is important for calculation of the dynamical part of the spinor connection\cite{gu2}. $S^{\mu\nu}_{ab}$ is symmetrical for indices $(\mu,\nu)$ but antisymmetrical for $(a,b)$.
-By (\ref{1.9}), for solution (\ref{2.6}), we can check the following results by straightforward calculation.
+Define a spinor coefficient tensor by $S^{\mu\nu}_{ab}$ is symmetrical for Riemann indices $(\mu,\nu)$ but anti-symmetrical for Minkowski indices $(a,b)$. (\ref{2.13*}) is important for the following calculation.
+By representation of (\ref{2.6}), (\ref{2.7}) and relation (\ref{2.8}), we can check the following results by straightforward calculation.